SimonMoynihan33/fur-ever-mates-adoption/README.md

 # Fur-Ever Mates

 This is a dog adoption agency in Kerry.
-The goal of this site is to pair dogs without families to suitable and caring homes.
+The goal of this site is to pair dogs currently without families to suitable and caring homes.
 There is the home page that introduces you to the page, a page with some dogs currently in search of a forever home, an about page with relevant information about adoption, dogs and what we do and finally a sign up page where users can request to be screened for possible suiting.

 ## Features

-### Existing Features
+Some features of this site include:

 - __Navigation Bar__

+A navigation bar.
+The navigation bar of Fur-Ever Mates consists of the logo and four clickable links bringing you to each individual page.

+The nav bar is responsive, so when the screen size is below 768px, the four pages are hidden behind a dropdown icon which can be toggled.
+When the screen is 768px and above all four links are visible.

+When the screen size is 992px and above (laptops and larger screens) there is a hover feature.
+This activates when a page name in the nav bar is hovered over.
+When this happens there is an underline underneath, indicating it can be clicked.

+The nav bar also shows which page you are currently on, by highlighting the name of the active page with a red font color and an underline.

-- __The landing page image__
+- __The Landing Page__

+The landing page for Fur-Ever Mates begins with a Hero image and our slogan.
+The Hero image is bright and vibrant, with the goal of having a positive emotional reaction to the site.
+There are four dogs looking over a wall with the slogan "Change a life, one paw at a time".
+This is to create an identity and a catchy line that might be remembered by users.

+Underneath the Hero image is our heading "Welcome to your first step to meeting your Fur-Ever Mates".
+This heading is aimed at bringing a hope to someone looking to make this commitment, that it is attainable and they are currently on the right journey to doing so.

+Next on the page is an introductory paragraph.
+Firstly, it tells the user of our goals to pair them with the perfect companion for their circumstances, "Our mission is to connect families with the perfect furry companions".
+The second paragraph tells the user that we care for animals in our protection, and assures them they recieve the best health-care they can while awaiting adoption.
+This eliminates possible doubt in the user telling them they will recieve "thorough health-checks, vaccinations and loving care while they await their forever home!".

+On mobiles, we have an image of a labrador being walked below the two paragraphs.
+On larger screens (768px and up), this image seperates the two paragraphs, making use of the extra real estate.

-- __Club Ethos Section__
+- __Testimonials Section__

-- __Meetup Times section__
+The testimonials section of the landing page was created using the help of a youtube tutorial (https://www.youtube.com/watch?v=6R_feb4rMnc).

+This section consists of three boxes, each containing an image, blockquotes and text.
+I created this section in the hopes of encouraging users and showing previous adopters and they're story.
+There is also a transparent red circle behind the testimonials, adding style and color, while keeping with the identity created for the page using black, white and red.

 - __The Footer__

+The footer of my webpage is similar to the footer created in the love running walkthrough.
+It consists of links to each social media website, all opening in new tabs, and also a link to the contact section in our about page.
+It is styled with border-boxes around the social media images to emphasise each link.

-- __Gallery__
+- __Mates Page__

 - __The Sign Up Page__